chaofengqing/chao_lab/content/_index.md

       text: |-
         **Chao Lab is about everything related to Bayesian model, demography, and global health.**

-        In this website, you can get to my research and my lab.
+        In this website, you can get to know my research and my lab.

         <!--Custom spacing-->
         <div class="mb-3"></div>